Moseley Baker: Early life

-Moseley Baker was born September 20, 1802 in Norfolk, Virginia, to Horace Baker and Rebecca Moseley.
-He moved to Montgomery, Alabama as a young man.
-There he became a lawyer, and was also the founder and first editor of the Montgomery Advertiser.
+Baker was born September 20, 1802, in Norfolk, Virginia, to Horace Baker and Rebecca Moseley.
+He moved to Montgomery, Alabama, as a young man.
+There he became a lawyer, and the founder and first editor of the Montgomery Advertiser.
 He was elected to the Alabama House of Representatives in 1829 and was elected speaker of the House.

 Baker lived above his means and soon found himself deeply in debt.
-In 1832 he was arrested for defrauding the Bank of Alabama.
+In 1832, he was arrested for defrauding the Bank of Alabama.
 He soon escaped and made his way to Mexican Texas.
 He arrived in San Felipe de Austin with only $1 in his pocket.
-After borrowing $10 from another resident, he opened his own law practice.
+After borrowing $10 from another resident, he opened his law practice.

 Baker, his wife, and their daughter moved to Liberty in March 1835.
-In October he was granted land in Lorenzo de Zavala's colony on Galveston Bay.
+In October, he was granted land in Lorenzo de Zavala's colony on Galveston Bay.

 Texas Revolution

 1835

 As relations soured between Texas colonists and the Mexican government, Baker began to advocate for independence from Mexico.
 In July 1835, Mexican general Martin Perfecto de Cos issued warrants for the arrest of Baker and five other men, all accused of land speculation or being part of the Anahuac Disturbances.
 Local officials refused to enforce the warrants, and the men were never arrested.
-All of the men were well respected in their communities, and the warrants greatly angered other colonists.
+The men were well respected in their communities, and the warrants greatly angered other colonists.
 This, combined with news that Cos was leading a large military force to Texas, convinced many colonists to embrace the idea of revolt.
 In August, Baker began recruiting men willing to fight for independence.

 War broke out in October 1835.
 Baker was a private at the first battle, in Gonzales.
 When that battle ended, Baker accompanied the bulk of the army to San Antonio de Béxar, where they commenced a siege of Cos's troops, garrisoned in the Alamo Mission.
 There were several small skirmishes during the siege.
 Baker fought in the Grass Fight and participated in the final assault on the city in early December.
 Cos's troops were defeated and marched out of Texas.

 With no Mexican troops remaining in Texas, many Texans believed the war was over.
 Men, including Baker, left the army to return to their families.
 In February 1836, however, Mexican President Antonio Lopez de Santa Anna led a large contingent of Mexican troops into Texas.
 Santa Anna brought the bulk of his army to Béxar, where they besieged the small Texan force garrisoned at the Alamo.
 Texan commander William B. Travis sent dispatches around the region, begging for reinforcements.